Andrecondecosta/Andrecondecosta/README.md

 - 👋 Hi, I’m @Andrecondecosta, I'm a junior full-stack web developer with a passion for creating innovative and impactful solutions.
 I recently completed the intensive Web Development course at Le Wagon and am looking forward to applying my skills to challenging and stimulating projects.
 -
 -👀 I’m interested in :
--       -Desenvolvimento web
+-       -Web development
--       -Tecnologia
+-       -Technology
--       -Empreendedorismo
+-       -Entrepreneurship
 -       -Horses and riding
 -
 - 🌱 I’m currently learning - I am focused on improving my web development skills, including HTML, CSS, JavaScript, Ruby on Rails and other relevant technologies.